-There are several other reasons why your zip code can affect your auto insurance rates.
-State rules and infrastructure can play a role in how much you pay for insurance.
+There are several other reasons why your ZIP code can affect your auto insurance rates.
+State rules and infrastructure can play a role in how much you pay for coverage.
 The behavior of other people in your area will also have an impact.
 Here are some other ways how where you live can affect your premiums:

-Insurers will also look at certain areas of a city that result in more claims than others.
+Insurance companies will also look at certain areas of a city that result in more claims than others.
 This includes specific intersections, roundabouts, or roads.
-The same principle as always applies here.
+The same principle always applies here.
 More claims usually equal higher rates for you.

 Areas with Higher Unemployment

 You might see higher coverage costs if your city has a higher unemployment percentage.
-This is because unemployed drivers seem to be more likely to be uninsured motorists.
+This is because unemployed drivers seem to be more likely to drive without auto insurance.
 In a 2009 study, the III found that there seems to be a direct correlation between unemployed individuals and uninsured motorists.

-A state’s minimum insurance requirements are also a factor in raising your rates.
-Each state has its own rules for how much insurance you need.
-This includes the types of coverage that you’ll need to carry on your policy.
+A state’s minimum policy requirements also a factor into your rates.
+Each state has its own rules including required coverages and limits.
 New Hampshire and Virginia are the only states that don’t require any insurance to drive.

-Getting into an accident with an uninsured or underinsured driver can leave you in the lurch afterward.
+Getting into a car accident with a driver with either no coverage or not enough to cover expenses can leave you helpless afterward.
 This costs you and your provider more money.
-Insurers will likely charge you more if there are more underinsured or uninsured drivers in the area.
+Insurance companies will likely charge higher rates in areas with high numbers of underinsured or uninsured drivers.

 Frequently Asked Questions

-Q: Does insurance go up if you live in a city?
+Does insurance go up if you live in a city or urban area?

-A: Your insurance could go up if you decide to move to a city from a small town.
-Cities are more population-dense and simply have more cars on the road than rural areas do.
+Your insurance could go up if you decide to move to a city from a small town.
+Cities are more populous and simply have more cars on the road than rural areas do.
 This can result in more accident claims, uninsured drivers, and crime.
-Insurers consider all of these factors and raise your rates accordingly.
+Insurers consider all of these factors and will raise your rates accordingly.

-A: You could either see your insurance go up or down depending on where you move.
+Your insurance rates could go up or down depending on where you move.
 Moving to a city with a bunch of risk factors could cause your rates to go up.
 Areas with rough weather conditions can also cause a spike in your coverage costs.
-You should be sure to research the area that you want to move to.
-This way you’ll know whether there are any risk factors in the area.
-Typically, less populated areas cost less for your insurance than cities do.
+Do some research about the region where you plan to move.
+That’s how you can prepare for adverse weather conditions and local risk factors.
+In addition, less populated areas cost less for your policy than cities.

-A: Your insurance can randomly go up for several reasons.
+Your insurance rates can randomly increase for several reasons.
 One of those reasons is where you live.
 This is usually for something that’s not even related to you at all.
 Accident claims might have gone up in your area.
+Or perhaps auto theft and crime are on the rise in your area.
 It’s also possible that there are more uninsured drivers out on the road.
-These are both reasons for your insurance to randomly rise.
+These are both reasons for your premium to randomly rise.